anatolebeuzon/monitor/README.md

 Go has many great features, amongst which:

-* As it is a compiled, statically typed language, it is faster and requires less resources than dynamically typed languages such as Python or JavaScript.
+* As it is a compiled, statically typed language, it is faster and requires fewer resources than dynamically typed languages such as Python or JavaScript.
 Still, its type system is more straightforward than those of C++ or Java
 * By design, Go is a concurrent language.
 It is an especially interesting feature for this project, as the daemon has to deal with numerous tasks at once, such as polling a potentially large number of websites while aggregating metrics and responding to the client.
 Gorountines and channels provide an effective way of doing all those tasks while keeping a logical, structured program.

 ### Why a client-server architecture?